Axway/docker-cft/helm/transfer-cft/README.md

 The parameter `image.tag` in values.yaml should reflect the target version.

-> **Tip**: When the chart is deployed using helm, a pre-upgrade job is created (that uses parameters `cft.apiLogin` and `cft.apiPassword.secretName`).
+> **Tip**: When the chart is deployed using Helm, a pre-upgrade job is created (that uses parameters `cft.apiLogin`/`cft.apiPassword.secretName` or `cft.apiToken.secretName`).
 This job is automatically called when using `helm upgrade` and will do all the needed operations before the new version of Transfer CFT is deployed.

 ## Uninstalling the chart